Kol Nidre: Change of the Kol Nidre's tense from past to future

 It was Rabbeinu Tam, however, who accounted for the alteration which was made by his father, as already stated, and he also tried to change the perfect tense of the verbs ("which we have vowed", "have sworn", etc.) to the imperfect.
 Whether the old text was already too deeply rooted, or whether Rabbeinu Tam did not correct these verbal forms consistently and grammatically, the old perfect forms are still retained at the beginning of the formula, but a future meaning is given to them.

 The alteration which was made by Meïr ben Samuel, who concurred with Isaac ibn Ghayyat's view, was accepted in the German, northern French, and Polish rituals as well as in those rituals which were dependent on them, but it was not accepted in the Spanish, Roman, and Provençal rituals.
 The old version is, therefore, usually called the "Sephardic".
 The old and new versions are sometimes found side by side.
-Because it is traditional to recite the Kol Nidrei three times, some Sephardic communities and even some Ashkenazic communities (especially in Israel) make a point of reciting both versions (usually referring to the previous Yom Kippur in the first two iterations and usually referring to the next Yom Kippur in the third).
+Because it is traditional to recite the Kol Nidrei three times, some Sephardic communities and even some Ashkenazic communities (especially in Israel) make a point of reciting both versions (usually referring to the previous Yom Kippur in the first two iterations and usually referring to the next Yom Kippur in the third), with some reciting both versions one after the other each of the three times.

 Language

 In the Siddur of Amram Gaon (9th century; printed 1865, Warsaw, p.
 47) and in the Roman Mahzor (ca. 1486; printed 1541 folio 232b, p.
-63) the Kol Nidrei is written in Hebrew, and therefore begins Kol Nedarim.
+63) and the Romaniote Machzor (Venice 1523) the Kol Nidrei is written in Hebrew, and therefore begins Kol Nedarim.
 Both Hebrew versions refer to vows of the year just concluded, rather than vows made in the coming year.
 The two Hebrew versions are slightly different from each other.
 Amram's version was apparently written unpointed, but a pointed version of Amram's Hebrew version is given in Birnbaum.
 Amram's Hebrew version is the one used in Balkan (Romaniote) and Italian liturgy.
 Otherwise, Ashkenaz and Sefardic liturgy has adopted Rabbeinu Tam's Aramaic text.
 The words "as it is written in the teachings of Moses, thy servant", which were said in the old form before the quotation of Numbers 15:26, were canceled by Meir of Rothenburg.

 There has been some criticism from scholars fluent in Aramaic that the text of Kol Nidre has grammatical errors; however, any efforts to introduce corrections have been frustrated because the changes would not comport with the traditional, and much-beloved, melody.